Maxwell Sno-Park

 Trail usage: Low on weekdays, medium to high on sunny weekends

-General location: 29 miles west of Sisters off of highway OR-22 - Willamette National Forest - Mt.
-Jefferson Wilderness
+General location: 29 miles west of Sisters off of highway OR-22 - Willamette National Forest - Mount Jefferson Wilderness

-(The sno-park trails are accessible for winter recreation as soon as about 2 feet of snow have accumulated.
-This sno-park usually melts out around March).
+(The sno-park trails are accessible for winter recreation as soon as about 2 feet of snow have accumulated usually end of December.
+This sno-park usually melts out around end of March).

 Permits required: Sno-park pass is required from November 1 - April 30